Why SMART Goals Work Better Than Regular Goals

 - Habits strengthen

-Without measurement, effort feels invisible.
-And when progress feels invisible, it’s much easier to lose momentum and eventually quit.
+Without measurement, your effort can feel invisible.
+And when progress feels invisible, it becomes much easier to lose momentum and eventually give up.

 3. Achievable Goals Prevent Burnout

-Regular goals are often broad, emotional, and a bit too ambitious in the moment:
+Regular goals are often broad, emotionally driven, and a little too ambitious in the moment:

 - “I will completely change my lifestyle”